-The outcome of the intended arbitration as well as ASPL being placed under judicial management is uncertain.
-As a result, the recoverability of the assets and the completeness of liabilities of the Group as at reporting date cannot be reliably determined by the management.
+The outcome of the intended arbitration is uncertain.
+With regards to the judicial management, during the year, the Group reached a settlement with all its creditors other than TC.
+The judicial management process with TC is still on-going.
+As a result, the recoverability and classification of the assets and the completeness and classification of liabilities of the Group as at reporting date cannot be reliably determined by the management.